Wednesday, April 25, 2012

 He played Alexander Knox in the first of the Batman films and appeared on several cards issued by Topps for that movie.
 Here are a few.
 At the bottom is a shot of Robert and my late father at the 2005 World Series.
 We were Robert's guests and watched Game Two from Roger Clemens' suite in Minute Maid Park.
 My Dad was thrilled to be there and despite the Astros' loss he had a ball.
 It's a great memory for me and I'm very grateful that Robert made it possible.

-The two series of Batman the Movie cards are the only non-sports cards I own, the only ones I have owned since I collected Mars Attacks and Civil War News cards as a kid.
+The two series of Batman the Movie cards are the only modern non-sports cards I own, the only full set I have picked up since I collected Mars Attacks and Civil War News cards as a kid.